 This viewpoint located in Ponta do Pargo is another hidden sunset viewpoint in Madeira.
 Not known to many people, so you’ll most likely have this viewpoint all for yourself.
 You will pass a small church on your way to the viewpoint.
 From here you’ll have incredible 180 degree panoramic views over the Atlantic Ocean and rugged cliffs of the western part of Madeira Island.

 Calheta beach and Calheta marina

 From Calheta beach and it’s marina you will have almost year round a great sunset view.
 Only during the winter months the sun disappears a bit behind the cliffs.
 But if you’re located in Calheta and want to enjoy the sunset after a day of exploring, then you can just sit down at one of the restaurants along the marina and take in the sunset view over the marina.
 Also along Calheta beach are some cafes located which serve drinks and food.
 Great combination to watch the sunset with a beer or glass of wine!

 Jardim do Mar

 Jardim do Mar is another spot on Madeira Island that has year round sunset views.
-This town is mainly known for its great surf, but is also in general a very laid back village to stay for a few days.
+The town is mainly known for its great surf with big waves.
+But Jardim do Mar is also in general a very laid back village to stay for a few days.
 The beach of Jardim do Mar offers beautiful sunset views towards the west and has a very nice boulevard to walk along the ocean.
 And with some great seafood restaurants in Jardim do Mar, you can have the perfect evening with sunset drinks and delicious food.